Davinci-Vision/davinci_coin/README.md

 Because the attacker's block chain is longer, it is considered a legitimate chain.
 Existing chains are culled and disappear.
 Block re-organization.

 There is transaction history (existing chain coin -> other coin) in coin exchange in existing chain.
-The existing chain disappears and the transaction history disappears.For this reason, the coin that was used to purchase another coin is returned.Moving the returned coin to your personal wallet will record the coin returned to the attacker's personal wallet in the new block chain created by the attacker.
+The existing chain disappears and the transaction history disappears.
+For this reason, the coin that was used to purchase another coin is returned.
+Moving the returned coin to your personal wallet will record the coin returned to the attacker's personal wallet in the new block chain created by the attacker.

 Coins of existing block chain and new block chain overlap.
 At this time, the existing coin that had purchased another coin disappears and only the coin in the attacker's personal wallet is left.